Information about paraeducator requirements can be found in Section 1111(g)(2)(J) and (M) of the Every Student Succeeds Act (ESSA).

 - (ii) Knowledge of, and the ability to assist in instructing, reading readiness, writing readiness, and mathematics readiness, as appropriate.

-- Pass the Kentucky Paraeducator Assessment exam
+The Kentucky Paraeducator Assessment

 The Kentucky Paraeducator Assessment Study Guide

-will provide the applicant with information on the role of the paraeducator and the strategies for assisting with student instruction.
+(revised 2nd edition, October 2009) will provide the applicant with information on the role of the paraeducator and the strategies for assisting with student instruction.
 Review of this guide will help prepare test takers for the KPA.